umgpy/DLUS/README.md

 The VOI and predicted segmentations in the native space will be saved in 'Output' > ddbb > 'Native'

 The VOI and predicted segmentations in DICOM will be saved in 'Output' > ddbb > 'DICOM'

-Any questions, please send an email to Dr. Javier Pascau  - jpascau@ing.uc3m.es